- 610 Providence Park Drive, Building 2, Suite 202, Mobile, Alabama,36695 251-650-5437

 - Aesthetic surgery has now become commonplace with thousands of individuals going under the knife seeking a more pleasing appearance.
 Of the various aesthetic surgical procedures, liposuction of the face and jowls finds a special place due to the dramatic change in appearance following this short, relatively low-risk and inexpensive procedure compared to the much higher costs and risks associated with a with a facelift.

 - About 25% of liposuction procedures are focused on segmental area and jowls making this one of the most common aesthetic procedures of the face and neck.
-It might possibly done alone or in conjunction with a facelift or platysmaplasty.
+It could done alone or in conjunction with a facelift or platysmaplasty.

 A little history about submental jowl liposuction